Scope of Work: Definition, Examples, and Template

 3. Point of Contact

-Another helpful element of a scope of work is point of contact.
+Another helpful element of a Scope of Work is point of contact.
 Who will complete each task?
 By including a person for each task and deliverable, everyone knows their role in the project, right from the start.
 This leaves little room for miscommunication and unfinished assignments.

-⚠️ Helpful hint: To really complete a scope of work and tie your whole project together, you also need to complete a statement of work, which includes information about payment, terms, milestones, and schedules.
-To find out more about what needs to be included, read our guide to writing
+⚠️ Helpful hint: To really complete a Scope of Work and tie your whole project together, you also need to complete a statement of work, which includes information about payment, terms, milestones, and schedules.
+To find out more about what needs to be included, read our guide to writing a statement of work.

 How to avoid scope creep

 Watch out for scope creep, the sneaky way a project transforms from one thing to another.
 Scope creep is defined as “adding features and functionality without addressing the effects on time, costs, and resources, or without customer approval” (pmi.org).
-It can be the root cause for wasted money, low customer satisfaction, or unreached project goals.
+It can be the root cause of wasted money, low customer satisfaction, or unreached project goals.

 Scope creep happens for a variety of reasons: